bingcicle/pazk/README.md

 ### Why Odin?

-- Odin supports [array programming](https://odin-lang.org/docs/overview/#array-programming), which makes it convenient to multiply arrays.
+- Odin supports [array programming](https://odin-lang.org/docs/overview/#array-programming), which makes it convenient to do operations on arrays.
 - I wanted to learn Odin :)

 ### Run